ruiyangge/ruiyangge.github.io/index.md

 ## Ruiyang Ge (蓋瑞洋), PhD
 <br>
 I am a biomedical engineer and a neuroscientist with specialized training and expertise in computational psychiatry and neuroinformatics.
-I am affiliated with the [Department of Psychiatry](https://psychiatry.ubc.ca/) and the [Djavad Mowafaghian Centre for Brain Health](https://www.centreforbrainhealth.ca/) at the [University of British Columbia](https://www.ubc.ca/).
-I will be joining [University of Macau](https://www.um.edu.mo/) as a Tenured Associate Professor.
+I am currently affiliated with the [Department of Psychiatry](https://psychiatry.ubc.ca/) and the [Djavad Mowafaghian Centre for Brain Health](https://www.centreforbrainhealth.ca/) at the [University of British Columbia](https://www.ubc.ca/), and I will be joining [University of Macau](https://www.um.edu.mo/) as a Tenured Associate Professor.
 <br>

 ---